Construction Focus Four: The Top Four Construction Hazards, and Tips to Avoid Them

 According to the BLS, falls from heights are the leading cause of fatalities in construction, while falls on the same level are one of the leading causes of serious injuries.
-In 2019, falls accounted for 37.9% of all construction fatalities, or about 401 out of 1,102 total deaths.
+In 2021, falls accounted for nearly one in three construction fatalities.

 Focus Four Tip: For falls, proper training is key.
 Review scaffold and ladder safety with any and all construction workers or employees that might use these.
-But also be aware: Most falls (56%) are from rooftops!
+But also be aware: Almost half of all fatal falls (45%) are from heights over 10 feet!
 So be sure to include rooftop safety measures in your training program, too.

 Hazard 2: Caught-In or -Between Hazards

 According to OSHA, caught-in or -between hazards are defined as injuries that result from a person being squeezed, caught, crushed, pinched, or compressed between two or more objects, or between parts of an object.
-These accounted for 5.4% of all construction fatalities in 2019.
+These accounted for almost 6% of all construction fatalities in 2021.
 Some working conditions that especially contribute to caught-in or -between hazards include: